puavous/lmad1/README.md

 2023 had a successful "version 1.3" with 6 intros from the workshop.
 I don't find myself under pressure to do more than tiny polishing towards "version 1.4".
-As much as I would like to impress with a new feature every yearj, the available spare time remains very limited.
+As much as I would like to impress with a new feature every year, the available spare time remains very limited.

 There might always be some improvements.
 I better promise nothing, though; it all depends on the time I can spare.